jrandj/java-11/README.md

 	* Add a module-info.java file to that project.
 Be sure to add any exports to expose any package used by higher level JAR files.
 Also, add the requires directive for any modules it depends on.
 	* Move this newly migrated named module from the classpath to the module path.
 	* Ensure any projects that have not yet been migrated stay as unnamed modules on the classpath.
-	* Repeat wtih the next-lowest-level project until you are done.
+	* Repeat with the next-lowest-level project until you are done.

 1. A top-down migration is most useful when you don't have control of every JAR file used by your application.
 The approach is:
 	* Place all projects on the module path.